RyanMillerC/poke-line/README.md

 [![MELPA](https://melpa.org/packages/poke-line-badge.svg)](https://melpa.org/#/poke-line)

-> Minor Emacs mode to show position in a buffer using a Pokemon.
+> Minor Emacs mode to show position in a buffer using a Pokémon.

 ![Demo GIF](/docs/demo.gif)

-Select from all 890 different Pokemon!
-Change Pokemon on the fly!
-Set a different Pokemon for each mode!
+Select from all 890 different Pokémon!
+Change Pokémon on the fly!
+Set a different Pokéeon for each mode!

 ## Installation